JetBrains/teamcity-documentation/topics/server-health.md

 * your agents have been registered for more than 3 days
 * if the builds were run on the server during these 3 days

-### Incorrect proxying server configuration
+### Incorrect Proxy Server Configuration
 {product="tc"}

 The report displays detected misconfiguration of the proxy server that is used to access the TeamCity web interface.

 See our [recommendations](how-to.md#Set+Up+TeamCity+behind+a+Proxy+Server) how to set up a proxy server with TeamCity.